tanvirzimm/Speech-recognition-application/README.md

 # [Live Demo](https://wizardly-edison-505424.netlify.com)

-## Only for laptop and desktop computer .
+## Only for laptop and desktop computer use.
 ## Please allow microphone of your browser before use.
+## Please use google crome browser.
 ## Use microphone for giving command.
-## Please click black button before everytime you ask question
+## Please click black button before everytime you ask question.

 ###### Clone this Repo :
 ```shell